Mexican hat dance: Performance

 The dance represents the courtship of a man and a woman, with the woman first rejecting the man's advances, then eventually accepting them.
 It has a definite sexual component in metaphor, which was the original reason for disapproval by authorities.

 As the dance has lost its controversial status and gained status as a representative of Mexico, the dancers have come to wear garb that is also highly representative of Mexican women and men.
-For women, the most traditional outfit is called the "China Poblana."
-The blouse and skirt combination is named after a woman from India who came to Mexico on the Manila Galleon to work as a servant in the early 19th century.
+For women, the most traditional outfit is called the "China poblana."
+The blouse and skirt combination is named after a woman from India who came to Mexico on a Manila galleon to work as a servant in the early 19th century.
 Her Asian dress was copied and then adapted in the State of Puebla, with the skirt now heavily embroidered and otherwise decorated with patriotic images.
 The traditional outfit for men is that of the charro, generally heavily decorated in silver trim.

 The music played to accompany the dance was written to be danced to and is played either by mariachi bands or by bands playing only string instruments such as various types of guitars, harps and violin.

 Contemporary adaptations

-Within Mexican communities in the US, troops of Jarabe tapatío performers are becoming more and more common.
+Within Mexican communities in the US, troops of "jarabe tapatío" performers are becoming more and more common.
 Dancers are presented with opportunities to reconnect and engage with their Mexican heritage and/or citizenship abroad through the performance of the dance.